-During the year ended December 31, 2020, our Board met on 27 occasions.
-Each director then serving attended at least 75% of the aggregate number of meetings of our Board and of all committees on which he or she served.
+During the year ended December 31, 2021, our Board met on 15 occasions.
+Each director then serving attended at least 75% of the aggregate number of meetings of our Board and of all committees on which he or she served during his or her period of service.

 All directors are expected to attend the annual meeting of stockholders as provided in our corporate governance guidelines.
-All of the directors on our Board in May 2020 attended the 2020 annual meeting of stockholders.
+All of the directors on our Board in May 2021 attended the 2021 annual meeting of stockholders.

 Our Board has established an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
-Each of these standing committees has adopted a committee charter, which is available on our website at www.clny.com under the heading "Shareholders-Corporate Governance" or by writing to Investor Relations, Colony Capital, Inc., 750 Park of Commerce Drive, Suite 210, Boca Raton, FL 33487 to request a copy, without charge.
+Each of these standing committees has adopted a committee charter, which is available on our website at www.digitalbridge.com under the heading "Shareholders-Corporate Governance" or by writing to:

+Investor Relations DigitalBridge Group, Inc. 750 Park of Commerce Drive Suite 210 Boca Raton, FL 33487 to request a copy, without charge.